DhruvinSoni30/Terraform_Multi_Region_Multi_Environment_Deployment/README.md

-# How to deploy multi region environment on AWS using Terraform Modules?
+# How to deploy multi region & multi environment on AWS using Terraform Modules?

 ### Prerequisites